sujithk1999/Robotic-programinig-assessment/README.md

         roslaunch uol_cmp9767m_tutorial topo_nav.launch

-                               if you work with a dockerised distribution (e.g. at home or using a remote access) please use the following line instead which will help to address some issues with the MongoDB database: HOSTNAME=0.0.0.0 roslaunch uol_cmp9767m_tutorial topo_nav.launch.
+                               If you work with a dockerised distribution (e.g. at home or using a remote access) please use the following line instead which will help to address some issues with the MongoDB database: HOSTNAME=0.0.0.0 roslaunch uol_cmp9767m_tutorial topo_nav.launch.
  You will see some warnings in the terminal where you launched topo_nav.launch saying the pointset is not found in the message_store.
 This is because we haven't loaded the topological map to the mongodb yet.
 Once you do the next step, that warning should stop.

         rosrun topological_utils load_yaml_map.py $(rospack find uol_cmp9767m_tutorial)/maps/test_mod.yaml.